Glossary of terms used on the Project Pluto WWW site

-Universal Time (UT).
+Universal Time (UT), Coordinated Universal Time (UTC).
 The time system usually used for timing astronomical events is Universal Time, also known as UT.
+There are several "versions" of UT, but the one you normally encounter is UTC.
 This is essentially the civil time used at Greenwich; corrected for time zones, it is used throughout the world.

-UT follows the actual, physical rotation of the Earth; the idea is to have one UT day match, as exactly as possible, one rotation of the earth relative to the Sun.
-This causes some troubles, because the Earth's rotation is somewhat irregular due to tidal effects from the moon.
-So one "real" rotation of the Earth is not going to be exactly 24 hours, or 1440 minutes, or 86400 seconds, long.
-In general, it will be a little more than this, and the amount of "extra" time will vary somewhat erratically.
+The end result is that one "real" rotation of the Earth is not going to be exactly 24 hours, or 1440 minutes, or 86400 seconds, long.
+In general, it will be a little more than this (and getting a little longer, on average, over the decades), and the amount of "extra" time will vary somewhat erratically.
 (In contrast, the Ephemeris Time scale disregards the rotation of the earth, so each day and second is of constant length.)

 A little thought provides two possible solutions to the problem of irregular "days".
 You can re-define a "second" to be a little longer, so there will be exactly 86400 of them in a rotation of the earth.
 In this case, the length of a "second" will vary from one day to the next.
 This sort of Universal Time is called UT1.